KaleLjl/Coursework-2-COMP0248/memory-bank/projectbrief.md

 - Classification/Segmentation models can use pre-trained models as initialization but must be trained on the coursework dataset

 ## Evaluation
-- Quantitative evaluation for classification/depth estimation
+- Quantitative evaluation for classification performance of Pipeline A.
-- Qualitative evaluation for segmentation
-- Comparison of performance between pipelines
-- Identification of strengths and weaknesses
+- Identification of strengths and weaknesses of Pipeline A.

 ## Deliverables
 1. **Report** (maximum 6 pages + references):
    - Introduction / Problem Statement
    - Data processing
-   - Methods (Pipelines A, B, C)
+   - Method (Pipeline A)
    - Results
    - Discussion
    - Conclusions